 Implicit Bias

-(DiAngelo) The largely unconscious and automatic prejudice that operates below conscious awareness and without intentional control. (p.59, DiAngelo)
+The largely unconscious and automatic prejudice that operates below conscious awareness and without intentional control.

 Oppression

-(DiAngelo) Group prejudice and discrimination backed by institutional power.
-The term “oppression” indicates that one group is in the position to enforce their prejudice and discrimination against another group throughout the society; the prejudice and discrimination have moved from the indi vidual to the societal level and have long-term and far-reaching impacts.
-Prejudice + Discrimination + Poiver = Oppression. (p.62, DiAngelo)
+Group prejudice and discrimination backed by institutional power.
+One group is in the position to enforce their prejudice and discrimination against another group throughout the society.

 Racism

-Merriam-Webster defines racism as a belief that one’s race is the most significant determinant of their ability, along with the belief that differences between races illustrate the superiority of one race over another.
-Ibram X. Kendi in his book “How to Be an Antiracist”, writes that “Racism is a marriage of racist policies and racist ideas that produces and normalizes racial inequities.”
+A belief that one’s race is the most significant determinant of their ability, along with the belief that differences between races illustrate the superiority of one race over another.

 Rank